 What did John Milton mean by: Who, as they sung, would take the prison’d soul And lap it in Elysium. - John Milton Poet · England Copy

-+ And to thy husband’s will Thine shall submit; he over thee shall rule.
-Feraz Zeid, January 12, 2024January 12, 2024, John Milton, Husband, Submit, 0 - John Milton Poet · England
++ God, who oft descends to visit men Unseen, and through their habitations walks To mark their doings.
+Feraz Zeid, January 12, 2024January 12, 2024, John Milton, God, Unseen, 0 - John Milton Poet · England

 We never love with all our heart and all our soul but once, and that is the first time.
 Explain - Jean de la Bruyere Writer · France